gbrlpzz/forest-cover-change/docs/methodology.typ

 Users must acknowledge the following limitations when interpreting results:

-1.  *Threshold Universality*: While the >0.5 threshold for full vegetation is standard (Sobrino et al., 2004), our use of 0.6 is conservative.
+1.  *Threshold Universality*: While the >0.5 threshold for full vegetation is standard (Sobrino et al., 2004), the use of 0.6 is conservative.
 Optimal values vary by region, and boreal or dryland forests may require lower thresholds.
-2.  *Validation Status (Visual Only)*: This methodology has undergone *preliminary visual validation* by the authors in select test sites.
+2.  *Validation Status (Visual Only)*: This methodology has undergone *preliminary visual validation* by the author in select test sites.
 It has *NOT* been rigorously validated with a quantitative accuracy assessment (confusion matrix).
 Users should treat the output as experimental indices rather than ground-truth maps until further validation is published.
 3.  *Linearity Assumption*: The "Years to Dense Canopy" projection is a *theoretical linear model* (`(Threshold - Current) / RecentSlope`).
 It projects the *current 10-year trend* forward.
 Ecological recovery is typically sigmoid/asymptotic.
 This projection likely underestimates recovery time for young stands (slow start) and typically fails to account for carrying capacity saturation in mature stands.
 4.  *Sensor Homogeneity*: Despite Collection 2 inter-calibration (Crawford et al., 2023), minor spectral differences between Landsat generations (TM/ETM+ vs OLI) may persist.
-We assume these are negligible for broad degradation classes, but they may influence subtle trend detection across the 2012/2013 sensor transition.
+It is assumed these are negligible for broad degradation classes, but they may influence subtle trend detection across the 2012/2013 sensor transition.
 5.  *Projection Limits*: The "Years to Dense Canopy" layer is capped at 50 years (`clamp(0, 50)`) for visualization purposes.
 This artificial horizon should be considered when interpreting long-term recovery projections.

 = Code Availability